 Then there is an ellipsis, Nick finds himself at McKee’s bedside.
 Snatches of disjointed speech are uttered without any explanation, the reader does not grasp what these words may refer to as they are separated by suspension marks: ‘Beauty and the Beast …Loneliness…Old Grocery Horse ….Brook’n Bridge…'(44)

-Similarly other characters abruptly interrupt their speeches by unexpected lapses into silence.
-Wolfshiem fills in unspoken words by a wave of his hand: Mr. Wolfshiem swallowed a new sentence he was starting and lapsed into a somnambulatory abstraction'(76) Daisy’s voice breaks off.
-‘Sophisticated – God, I’m sophisticated!
-The instant her voice broke off, ceasing to compel my attention, my belief, I felt the basic insincerity of what she had said'(14) Tom’s gibberish invariably ends up with a dash: The idea is that we’re Nordics.
-I am, and you are, and you are, and -(20)
+Similarly, other characters abruptly interrupt their speeches with unexpected lapses into silence.
+Wolfshiem fills in unspoken words with a wave of his hand: Mr. Wolfshiem swallowed a new sentence he was starting and lapsed into a somnambulatory abstraction'(76) Daisy’s voice breaks off: “Sophisticated – God, I’m sophisticated!
+The instant her voice broke off, ceasing to compel my attention, my belief, I felt the basic insincerity of what she had said” (14) Tom’s gibberish invariably ends up with a dash: “The idea is that we’re Nordics.
+I am, and you are, and you are, and -” (20)

 B. Disjointed time and hurried movements

-Summer heat and a mood of overall confusion combine to create the dominant atmosphere in the novel; Gatsby is clocked on fast time, sometimes the tempo speeds up to such an extent that it induces a sense of vertigo: ‘It was nine o’clock – almost immediately afterward I looked at my watch and found it was ten.'(43)
+Summer heat and a mood of overall confusion combine to create the dominant atmosphere in the novel; Gatsby is clocked on fast time, sometimes the tempo speeds up to such an extent that it induces a sense of vertigo: ‘It was nine o’clock – almost immediately afterwards I looked at my watch and found it was ten.'(43)

 Night and day overlap, on the broiling afternoon of the tragedy a silver curve of moon already hovers in the sky.
 One season overlaps with another, Daisy always misses the longest day of the year because summer advances before its appointed time.

 Characters are often shown on the move; in cars or on trains.
 The time flux is graphically made present through the road (as in a road movie) ‘I was thirty.
 Before me stretched the portentous, menacing road of a new decade.'(142) or by the current, through the sea image: ‘So we beat on, boats against the current, borne back ceaselessly into the past.'(189)

-Hence all those allusions to wrecked cars, wrecked lives and to broken noses that ironically comment on the broken central dream.
-Everything in the novel is punned upon, jokingly counterpointed, burlesqued or jazzed up.
+Hence all those allusions to wrecked cars, wrecked lives, and broken noses that ironically comment on the broken central dream.
+Everything in the novel is punned upon, jokingly counterpointed, burlesque, or jazzed up.
 The novel reverberates the motif of dashed hopes and shattered ambitions through less serious anecdotes.

-Through his seemingly random construction, Fitzgerald captures the mood of confusion and of a loss of values that is so typical of the Jazz Age.
-From many respects, it can be argued as a novel of the modern city and of its erratic movements.
+Through his seemingly random construction, Fitzgerald captures the mood of confusion and a loss of values that is so typical of the Jazz Age.
+In many respects, it can be argued as a novel of the modern city and its erratic movements.